chrisalexander/blog/_posts/2010-01-17-how-customer-support-should-be.md

 Within 2 hours, @AliciaNavarro (who founded and runs Skimlinks) [replied](http://twitter.com/AliciaNavarro/status/7863780058) with this:

+Less than an hour after that I received a confirmation e-mail that I had been approved, and another tweet from Alicia saying it had been sorted out.

 ## How It's Done

 The fact that within hours of my *single* tweet that I was having problems with the service, the *founder* had got back to me, engaged and fixed the issue **and** on a Sunday is something quite astonishing.